albertofrizzera/VT-RSBS/README.md

 These vision-language embeddings can be useful for text-image retrieval, image-text retrieval, image captioning among others.
 However, it is difficult to correctly evaluate them, for the lack of a common benchmark system.
 Indeed, some papers tackled the problem of adapting CLIP for remote sensing, but the lack evaluation systems causes the results to not be comparable.

-To solve this issue, we built this benchmarking system and assessed the performance of the algorithms in literature up to now.
+To solve this issue, we built this benchmarking system and assessed the performance of some public algorithms.
+We are constantly updating the benchmark with new models and datasets, and we are open to any contribution.
+Feel free to open an issue :)

 The benchmark implements 4 tasks
 - image classification